iagrant/binex/ROPemporium/4-badchars/README.md

 If they weren't that nice we could have also found that gadget and other useful gadgets by using `ropper` which is covered in **Finding Gadgets** section below

-So now that we know we have a nice XOR gadget to be used we need to XOR the badchars in `/bin/cat flag.txt` with a key in this instance a single letter because of the useful gadget:
+So now that we know a nice XOR gadget to be used we need to XOR the badchars in `/bin/cat flag.txt` with a key.

+In this instance the key is a single letter because the useful gadget:
 ```
 xor byte ptr [r15], r14b; ret;
 ```
 This XORs a single byte in r15 with the low/first byte of r14.
-The XOR key is just be a single char
+Therefore the XOR key is just be a single char

 Using [xor.py](xor.py) a quick and dirty script made to help find a key that didn't produce any badchars

 The key doesn't have to be the same for all of them.
 I just did for convience.

 And only XOR the bad chars and not the whole string or later the ROPchain will have too many operations

 ```